hehnu/mern-jumpstart-rva/README.md

 - Follow and unfollow users
 - Update user information
 - Search for users
 - User notifications on posts, comments, replies and tags on posts
+- Pin location on posts
 - Realtime message notifications and activity status of other users